 Law Enforcement: The ICANN Bylaws call for each RDS-WHOIS Review to assess whether the RDS (WHOIS) effectively meets the needs of Law Enforcement.
 A survey was carried out to assess this, and was also used to try to understand, in a preliminary way, whether GDPR was likely to have an impact on meeting those needs.
 This report details the results of this survey in Section 5.

-Consumer Trust: The assessment of whether RDS (WHOIS) enhances consumer trust is also a ICANN Bylaw mandated requirement for each RDS-WHOIS Review.
+Consumer Trust: The assessment of whether RDS (WHOIS) enhances consumer trust is also an ICANN Bylaw mandated requirement for each RDS-WHOIS Review.
 This was carried out by examining available documentation, along with a gap analysis on the impact that implementation of WHOIS1 recommendations had on consumer trust.
 Two issues were identified as described in Section 6, with no recommended actions.

-Safeguarding Registrant Data: An assessment of whether the RDS (WHOIS) safeguards registrant data looked at privacy, whether that data was adequately protected from access or change, and whether appropriate breach notices are contractually required.
+Safeguarding Registrant Data: The assessment of whether the RDS (WHOIS) safeguards registrant data looked at privacy, whether that data was adequately protected from access or change, and whether appropriate breach notices are contractually required.
 In the original WHOIS, there was no attempt to address registrant data privacy, and changes made to RDS (WHOIS) requirements to enable GDPR compliance will obviously improve privacy.
 The ICANN contracts with registries, registrars and escrow agents include varying requirements for how data is to be protected from inappropriate access or change.
 One of the contracts requires that ICANN be notified in the case of breach, and the others were silent on this topic.
 A recommendation is made to address these issues.

 Anything New: All new RDS (WHOIS)-related policies and procedures enacted since the WHOIS1 review team published its recommendations were inventoried and inspected by the RDS-WHOIS2 review team.
 Most were not deemed to be problematic, but two were found to require further recommendations, which were included in the comparable sections related to the WHOIS1 recommendations.